 Composition, Membership and Operation

 - Composition of Committee.
-All members of the Committee shall be directors and a majority of the Committee members shall be determined by the Board of Directors to be “independent” under the rules of the New York Stock Exchange.
 Given the nature of the Committee’s duties and responsibilities, it may be necessary or desirable for members of the Committee to have specialized security clearances.
 Members of the Committee shall be appointed to, and may be removed from, the Committee by the Board of Directors (the “Board”).

 - Operation of Committee.
 A majority of the members of the Committee shall constitute a quorum for doing business.
 All actions of the Committee shall be taken by a majority vote of the members of the Committee present at a meeting at which a quorum is present or by unanimous written consent.
 The Committee Chair, who shall be selected by the Board, is responsible for the leadership of the Committee, including preparation of meeting agendas.
 The Committee may, at its discretion, delegate such of its authority and responsibilities as the Committee deems proper to members of the Committee or a subcommittee.

 - Meetings.
 The Committee shall meet as often as it deems necessary in order to perform its responsibilities at the call of the Committee Chair.
 The Committee shall keep written minutes of its meetings and regularly report to the Board on its activities.

 The authority and responsibilities of the Committee include:

 - Overseeing the mechanisms and controls in place to manage the strategic, operational and financial aspects of the Company’s classified business.

 - Periodically reviewing and making any necessary recommendations to the Board and management concerning the following:

 - Policies, processes, procedures, training, risk assessment and management activities applicable to the Company's classified business activities, to the extent they deviate from those applicable to the Company's non-classified business activities.